Judiciary of Greece: EU Law and the Constitution

-The Court of Justice of the European Communities considers the law of the EU superior to the national laws, including the national constitutions.
+The Court of Justice of the European Union considers the law of the EU superior to the national laws, including the national constitutions.
 This, however, applies where the European Council has expressly legislated in particular areas, this being where treaty provisions provide for secondary legislation in furtherance of the former.
 The Greek courts and, especially, the Council of State have avoided expressing themselves about the superiority of the Constitution or EU law.

 In 2001, a new provision was added to the Constitution, according to which the owners of private mass media are not allowed to participate in public procurements.
 Both major parties, New Democracy (ND) and Panhellenic Socialist Movement (PASOK), agreed to this provision, aiming, according to those who proposed it, at promoting transparency.
 In 2005, Parliament passed a law, materialising the constitutional provision.

 The European Commission reacted immediately and warned that this legal provision violates the EU law of competition.
 The Greek government answered that the law materialises the respective constitutional provision, which is superior to the EU law.
 An ardent supporter of this opinion was the professor of law and Minister for the Interior, Public Administration and Decentralisation Prokopis Pavlopoulos.
 Nevertheless, the government receded and amended the law according to the European Commission's instructions, when the European Commission threatened to cut Community funds destined for Greece.